Disease prevention and treatment

 Company activities aimed at preventing the onset and progression of diseases (including non-communicable diseases).

-While disease prevention and treatment are two distinct methods that occur along a continuum to improve health, many of our tactics include elements of both.
-Because prevention and treatment are outcomes of our efforts as a healthcare company, we can connect them to many of our sustainability endeavours.
-For example, we put our commitment to health into action through internal programmes with our workforce, as well as external programmes with our patients and partners.
+Disease prevention and treatment occur along a journey to improve health.
+Many of our tactics include elements of both.
+We put our commitment to health into action through internal prevention and treatment initiatives with our workforce, as well as external programmes with our patients and partners.
+We are energised by the promising outlook of alternative ways of providing healthcare, such as integrating digital solutions into the patient experience through wearables.
 See more in Investments in health systems and Workforce wellbeing and safety.

 Our targets and progress